fandora-network/docs/docs/edge/community/report-bug.md

 ### Your environment

 * OS and version
-* version of the Polygon Edge
+* version of the fandora Edge
 * branch that causes this issue

 ### Steps to reproduce